 Stonewall Inn: State and National Register Pioneer

-Six sites were recently designated landmarks by the NYC Landmarks Preservation Commission based on their LGBT history and association, two of which were part of a five-year campaign by Village Preservation: the LGBT Community Center and the former Gay Activists Alliance Firehouse.
-This comes four years after the first and until recently only NYC individual landmark based on LGBT association, the Stonewall Inn, was designated by the City (which Village Preservation also originally proposed and campaigned for), and within days of the 50th anniversary of the Stonewall Uprising.
+In 2019, six sites were designated landmarks by the NYC Landmarks Preservation Commission based on their LGBT history and association, two of which were part of a five-year campaign by Village Preservation: the LGBT Community Center and the former Gay Activists Alliance Firehouse.
+This comes four years after the first and until recently only NYC individual landmark based on LGBT association, the Stonewall Inn, was designated by the City (which Village Preservation also originally proposed and campaigned for).

 However, long before the City honored the significance of Stonewall, it and the surrounding streets were listed on the New York State Register of Historic Places, and on June 21, 1999, the US Department of the Interior announced the inclusion of Stonewall on the National Register of Historic Places (Village Preservation was the co-applicant for that listing).
 This was the first time that a site was honored this way based on its LGBT significance.
 Stonewall was further honored in 2000 when it became a National Historic Landmark.